 August 2013 – May 2014 Chemical Analyst Intern CWM Environmental, Kittanning, PA *Analytical testing of water samples testing Biochemical Oxygen Demand, Total Suspended Solids, Total Dissolved Solids, Percent Solids, pH, Alkalinity, Acidity, and Specific Conductance.

-COMMUNITY SERVICE AND OUTREACH DNA-tastic Workshop : Women in Science (April, 2018, Pittsburgh Science and Technology Academy) Women in Science of Duquesne University did an outreach program for middle school girls at a local school in Pittsburgh.
+COMMUNITY SERVICE AND OUTREACH Meet a Scientist (May, 2018, Phipps Conservatory) A science communication event where I presented information about abandoned mine drainage and bioremediation by using the bacteria that are already present in a system.
+Also, provided demonstrations and information on how to get involved.
+DNA-tastic Workshop : Women in Science (April, 2018, Pittsburgh Science and Technology Academy) Women in Science of Duquesne University did an outreach program for middle school girls at a local school in Pittsburgh.
 The workshop was themed around DNA and 4 stations were designed for the girls (grade 6-9) to rotate through where they learned about the structure of DNA, genetics, microscopy, and genotyping.
 This workshop was designed to teach the students science, all the while setting an example of women in science in all stages of their careers.

 SIGMA Mentor (June, 2017, Citizens Science Lab, Pittsburgh, PA) Provides high school students the opportunity to come for a week and work with a mentor in a lab setting.
 The program seeks to provide hands-on science for students normally not exposed to such opportunities in their high schools.
 The program also offers scholarships and intern opportunities to qualified students.